fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  ``path``: string.
 Absolute path to the source file, calculated from the document path and the string in the filename attr.
 MutatorMath + Varlib.
+   ``layer``: string.
+The name of the layer in the source to look for outline data.
+Defaults to ``None`` which means the foreground layer.
 -  ``font``: Any Python object.
 Optional.
 Points to a representation of this source font that is loaded in memory, as a Python object (e.g. a ``defcon.Font`` or a ``fontTools.ttFont.TTFont``).
 The default